s-saisw/readingSummary/Female-employment-Japan.md

 - **Beta**: Abenomics increases employment (permanent employment) in women with young child by 0.03 (0.05) percentage points

 ***
+## Working arrangement

+More family-friendly working arrangement can increase female employment.
+(Kodama et al., 2018; Nagase, 2017)

+### Kodama et al. (2018)
+- **Data**: Corporate Social Responsibility (CSR) Survey 2004-2014, Establishment and Enterprise Census 1996, 2001, 2004, 2006, 2009
+- **Sample restriction**: listed companies, large non-listed companies, companies with 50 or more employees and the value of capital of at least 30 million yen.
+- **Y**: Share of female workers
+- **X**: Foreign affiliates VS Japanese firms
+- **Change in X**: Affiliation with foreign firms, and timing of acquisition
+- **Beta**:
+    - Proportion of females becomes 7-9 percentage points higher in foreign affiliate firms two years after acquisition.
+    - Foreign affiliates are more likely to offer flexible working arrangements, childcare facilities or childcare subsidies.

+### Nagase (2017)
+- **Data**: Japanese Longitudinal Survey of Adults in the 21st Century 2002-2012
+- **Sample restriction**: Women born from 1967 to 1982
+- **Y**: Female employment
+    - Measured by full-time permanent work status
+- **X**: Work-life balance policy
+    - Indicator for firm mandated by the government's work life balance policy
+- **Change in X**:
+    - The government mandated that firms with more than 300 workers would be required to set up action plans to better the work-life balance of their employees by 2005.
+    - In 2009, the government announced that workers with children under three could request shorter work hours.
+This was applied to firms with 100 and more employees in 2010, and to all other firms from 2012.
+- **Beta**:
+    - Women at employed at firms with more than 100 workers were more likely to have up permanent employment after first childbirth.

+***
 ## Gender norm

 ### Rodríguez-Planas & Tanaka (2018)
 - **Data**: National Family Research of Japan Survey 1999, 2004, 2009
 - **Sample restriction**: Women between 28-59 years old